ProxiBlue/vagrant_m2_vuestorefront/readme.md

 #### The config overlay folder

-Since you require custom config for vue, you can place the appropriate local.json config files in teh folder ```vuestorefront-config-overlay```, ensuring the path matches that of the parent config.
+Since you require custom config for vue, you can place the appropriate local.json config files in the folder ```vuestorefront-config-overlay```, ensuring the path matches that of the parent config.

 Example: